6 Best Ski Resorts in Nevada, 2023

 In the northeastern part of Nevada lies the remote Ruby mountain range.
 Not far from Elko, this range of mountains has 15 peaks that top out above 11,000 feet.
 Stretching for 80 miles in a north to south alignment, this range stands high above the desert floor and accumulates over 25 feet of snow per season as storms track in from the Pacific northwest.

 The only way to access this wonderful, light dry snow is via helicopter or snowcat.
 Owing to their position in the high desert, you'll have a better chance of getting a bluebird day here than in the traditional heli-skiing areas farther north.
+You'll also avoid the bane of heli-skiing vacations: whiteouts.
+These unfavorable flying conditions can ground the helicopters and leave skiers frustrated.

 Official site: https://helicopterskiing.com/